-School Board Member, District 6
+Lori Alhadeff School Board Member, District 4

-The Strategic Plan provides strong vision, along with the commitment needed, to prepare ALL students with the necessary skills to be competitive in the global marketplace.
-Focusing on the whole child, with a specific target for on-grade level reading by 3rd grade, combined with strengthening community and employee relationships, will provide a synergistic effect on our children's success.
-Together, we can provide an engaging, safe, and world-class education for all Broward students.
+This Strategic Plan provides strong vision along with the commitment needed to serve the community and enhance students' lives by affording the opportunity to be college/career ready, with the necessary skills to move them into the global marketplace.
+Focusing on the whole child, combined with strengthening community and employee relationships, will provide a synergistic effect on our children's success.
+Together, we can provide a world-class education for all Broward students.

-Nora Rupert

-School Board Member, District 7
+Nora Rupert School Board Member, District 7